BabitMF/BabitMF.github.io/README.md

 ## License ![GitHub](https://img.shields.io/github/license/BabitMF/BabitMF.github.io)

-This project is licensed under the Apache License 2.0 - see the [LICENSE.md](https://github.com/BabitMF/BabitMF.github.io/blob/master/LICENSE) file for details
+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](https://github.com/BabitMF/BabitMF.github.io/blob/master/LICENSE) file for details.

 This project is overridden from [docsy](http://github.com/google/docsy), and we're not tracking changes to the docsy base file.

+This project refers to [cloudwego](https://github.com/cloudwego/cloudwego.github.io), and we express our acknowledge here.